 As Perry visits weekly, she finds things that resonate with her grandmother: learning (since her gran was a tutor for much of her life), frustrations, and friendships that her grandmother cherishes still.
 She makes an ABC book for her grandmother with something to represent each letter that her grandmother loves.

-Of course, since Gran has dementia, she cannot remember things and therefore the book is out of order and confused, just as the lives of those living in the nursing home.
+Of course, since Gran has dementia, she cannot remember things and therefore the book is out of order and confusing, just like the lives of those living in the nursing home.
 The “ACB” that Perry creates is a perfect microcosm of the confused minds of the elderly.

-Just as each time when she went to the nursing home she had to introduce herself, by the end, she knew a bit more who she was and what made her that way.
+Just as each time when she went to the nursing home she had to introduce herself, by the end, she knew a bit more about who she was and what made her that way.
 Although Perry’s Gran does not die, a different nursing home friend does die.
 This is all done tactfully and sweetly.
-Seeing the changes among the elderly in Santa Lucia nursing home helps Perry come to piece with herself.
-She finds she is not as lonely any more.
+Seeing the changes among the elderly in Santa Lucia nursing home helps Perry come to peace with herself.
+She finds she is not as lonely anymore.